 In total, there are over 60 events on the ATP World Tour each year.
 The Roland-Garros French Open is one of the four largest tennis tournaments.
 Together with the Australian Open, US Open and Wimbledon they make up the Grand Slam, the most desired prize for any singles tennis player.
-In late May, for two weeks, the focus is on Paris and the world’s greatest clay court championship.
+Normally around late May to early June, for two weeks, the focus is on Paris and the world’s greatest clay court championship.

 The French Musketeers

 Originally for French club players, the tournament was opened up to invite international players to compete in 1925.
 In 1927, French players became a force to be reckoned with by beating the Americans in the Davis Cup.
 For the rematch a suitable stadium was required and that was the birth of Roland-Garros Stadium in 1928.
 It was here that Jacques Brugnon, Jean Borotra and René Lacoste, known locally as the ‘French Musketeers’, won on home soil, a stream of wins that lasted for five years, and the rest as we say is history.

 France continued to establish itself as an important country on the international circuit and for organizing a tournament that grew from strength to strength.
 In its time it has seen some incredible players here such as Ivan Lendl, Andy Murray, Björn Borg, Steffi Graf, Monica Seles and Chris Evert.

 The Tough Clay Court

 The French Open is renowned for being a difficult court to play on.
 Clay courts change the tactics of play altogether and often players of hard and grass courts fail to hit the mark on the clay surface.
 Play is slower and the ball is less predictable, often making it harder to return a shot.